klamma/ar-for-eu-book/_pages/chapters/apm.md

 **Market analysis** is the process of analyzing data to help you understand which products and services are in demand, and  how to be competitive.
+Markets are places where customers who are willing to buy a product or a service can meet the sellers of those products and services.
+From the view of the sellers, markets are people who are willing to pay.
+For market analysis, it is important to come up with numbers.
+- How much can I charge for a product?
+- How many potential buyers are there?
+- How many potential customers will be interested in my product?
+A market analysis can also include an analysis of the competitors.
+- Who are the companies offering a similiar product or a service?
+- What do they charge for their product?
+- What are their product features?

 **Market segmentation** is the strategy of dividing broad market into subsets of consumers who have common needs and characteristics.